 This report describes the overall results and conclusions for the areas we examined.
-In those selected areas, District operations complied with applicable state laws, regulations, and its own policies, and provided adequate controls over the safeguarding of public resources.
+In most of the areas we examined, District operations complied with applicable state laws, regulations, and its own policies, and provided adequate controls over safeguarding of public resources.